Symbol1/BlueWaters-RM64/process.md

 ## RREF-signature polynomial

-One could go one step further and ask, instead of the pivot patterns, How does the RREF itself distribute?
+One could go one step further and ask, instead of the pivot-patterns, How does the RREF itself distribute?
 This is not necessary a wise question to ask because the RREFs are all distinct;
 there is no *statistics* if all samples are unique in their own.

 However, there is a relief---instead of the full RREF, we are interested in RREFs restricted to certain blocks.
-For instance, consider a pivot pattern `11100101000.....`.
+For instance, consider a pivot-pattern `11100101000.....`.
 Instead of an RREF of the form

 ```text